litprog/litprog/lit_v3/11_overview.md

     assert fib(8) == 21
     ```

 In this case, the syntax of the block is `python`, so all lines which start with a `#` character are parsed in search of litprog directives.
 In this case there is only one such line: `# lp_add: def fib`.
-The text after[fnote_whitespace_in_directives] the `:` (`def fib`) is a query string that must be a substring of some other block in the literate program.
-The [first block][fnote_block_queries] which contains that substring is substituted in place of the directive.
+The text after[^fnote_whitespace_in_directives] the `:` (`def fib`) is a query string that must be a substring of some other block in the literate program.
+The first block[^fnote_block_queries] which contains that substring is substituted in place of the directive.
 In other words, once the preceding block is expanded, it will be equivalent to the following:

     ```python
     def fib(n: int) -> int: